Noah-Huppert/scripts/README.md

 detailed usage information run a script or function with the `-h` option.

 # Install
-Place this repository in the beginning your `$PATH` (Because the `paste` command overrides GNU Paste).
+Place this repository in your `$PATH`.

-Then source the `load-functions.sh` file in your shell profile.
+Source the `load-functions.sh` file in your shell profile.
 This will load the custom bash functions into your shell.

 # Commands